LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Wrecks are configured to be managed by the mission garbage collector
 	- Wrecks can be removed from the action or ACE menu (very close range, be careful with cook-offs and fire)
 	- Enemy vehicles required to return to base to despawn
-	- [Experimental] Vehicles and wrecks can be sold anywhere (health affects payout)
+	- [Experimental] Vehicles and wrecks can be sold anywhere (health affects payout, enemy distance check)
-	- [Experimental] Spawn anchoring: players corpses and rebel vehicles now anchor enemy markers from despawning
+	- [Experimental] Spawn anchoring: rebel vehicles now anchor enemy markers from despawning (will be marked green during Fast Travel)
 - **Squad Markers**:
 	- Enemy squad leaders (or their vehicle) are shown with respective markers on the map for each player, not only the commander.
 	- Update interval is 15 seconds.